avimehenwal/the-mobile-app/docs/devlopment-steps.md

 # Development Workflow

+> Not managing states properly is one of the major SINs of softeware Development

 1. Identify states and dynamic content in your web apps
 2. Seperate static from dynamic
 3. Introduce state boilerplate using snippet